manukatnoria/Team27-WebProject/README.md

 In this section, list and describe the features or functionality that you are working on.
 You can use checkboxes to track the progress of each feature.

-- [ ] Feature 1 (Full Name): Title of the feature.
+- [ ] Feature 1 (Gurpreet Singh): Booking.
-- [ ] Feature 2 (Full Name): Title of the feature.
+- [ ] Feature 2 (Manpreet Kaur): Applying for Job with Us.
-- [ ] Feature 3 (Full Name): Title of the feature.
+- [ ] Feature 3 (Nikhil): Feedback/Suggestion.
+- [ ] Feature 4 (Farhana): Investors.

 > Add features as required.

-### Feature 1
+### Booking

-Include more detailed information about Feature 1 here.
+Users can easily select their desired service, specify the date and time and Drop a Personalised messages for more Specific Service.
 Provide links to related code files (github) & link to the feature (shell.hamk.fi) .

-### Feature 2

-Include more detailed information about Feature 2 here.
+### Applying for Job with Us

+Users can effortlessly browse available positions, submit their applications, Enter thier email and Attach their Resume.
 Provide links to related code files (github) & link to the feature (shell.hamk.fi) .

+### Feedback/Suggestion

+We value our user's input!
+Share your thoughts and suggestions with us, Whether you have ideas for enhancing our cleaning services/offerings or suggestions for optimizing our website, so just put your name and your email followed by a large Space for you to share your every word.
+Provide links to related code files (github) & link to the feature (shell.hamk.fi) .

-### Feature 3
+### Investors

-Include more detailed information about Feature 3 here.
+Explore investment opportunities with PTK Cleaning and become a part of our journey towards innovation and growth, Just Enter your Details and we will make and All the Arrangements on Email.
 Provide links to related code files (github) & link to the feature (shell.hamk.fi) .

 ---